IT Help Desk

 Following are a few basic steps that should be taken to qualify for federal and state financial assistance:

 Apply and be accepted for admission to Northeast State and select a major in an eligible program of study.

 Your admissions file must be complete before any financial assistance will be disbursed to you.

-Official copies of your high school transcript or GED Certificate as well as any academic transcripts from previously attended colleges should be requested and sent to Northeast State’s Admissions and Records Office.
+Official copies of your high school transcript or GED Certificate as well as any academic transcripts from previously attended colleges should be requested and sent to the Office of Admissions & Records at Northeast State.

 Demonstrate need for financial assistance by filing the current year

 by the March 31st priority deadline.
 Students applying after this date may decrease or nullify their eligibility for some limited federal/state financial aid funds.
 (Note: The academic year for financial aid begins in the fall and ends the following summer.)